janbar/BLOC/docs/BLOC-Reference-Manual.md

 ## Readln Function

 '**readln**' returns true when new line has been read from the input.
-The read value ended with LF or limited to the size of the internal buffer, is stored into var.
-The *string* variable var must be initialized first.
+The read data ended with LF or limited to the size of the internal buffer, is stored into var.
+The *string* or *bytes* variable var must be initialized first.

 readln( var )

 ## Read Function

-'**read**' returns the count of characters read from the input.
-The read value, including newline terminator, is stored into var with a maximum of y characters.
-The *string* variable var must be initialized first.
+'**read**' returns the count of characters or bytes read from the input.
+The read data are stored into var with a maximum of y bytes.
+The *string* or *bytes* variable var must be initialized first.

 read( var [, y] )